 Myopia or nearsightedness is most commonly corrected with prescription glasses or contact lenses.
 As children grow, their prescription often gets stronger, what we call “progressive myopia”.
 Our eye doctors can help.

-The diabetes-eyes connection, explained by your eye doctor in Midtown and Wyckoff If you have diabetes, doctors have probably warned you about how the disease puts your eyes at a higher risk of complications.
-When left untreated, many of these problems can lead to vision loss and blindness.
-However, losing...
+The diabetes-eyes connection, explained by your eye doctor in Woodcliff Lake and Midland Park If you have diabetes, doctors have probably warned you about how the disease puts your eyes at a higher risk of complications.
+When left untreated, many of these problems can lead to vision loss and blindness....

 Did you know that blurred vision can be tied to pregnancy?
 Read on to learn why and how eye doctors can help with your eye care during pregnancy.